Troubleshooting High Availability

 If CARP is not working properly when this error is present, it could be due to a configuration mismatch.
 Ensure that for a given VIP, that the VHID, password, and IP address/subnet mask all match.

 If the settings appear to be proper and CARP still does not work while generating this error message, then there may be multiple CARP instances on the same broadcast domain.
-Disable CARP and monitor the network with tcpdump to check for other CARP or CARP-like traffic (Packet Capturing), and adjust VHIDs appropriately.
+Disable CARP and monitor the network via packet capturing to check for other CARP or CARP-like traffic (Packet Capturing), then adjust VHIDs appropriately.

-If CARP is working properly, and this message is in the logs when the node boots up, it may be disregarded.
-It is normal for this message to be seen when booting, as long as CARP continues to function properly (primary shows MASTER, secondary shows BACKUP for status).
+If CARP is working properly and this message is in the logs when the node boots up, it may be disregarded.
+It is normal for this message to be seen during boot, as long as CARP continues to function properly (primary shows MASTER status, secondary shows BACKUP status).

 This will happen if the secondary node cannot see the CARP hearbeat advertisements from the primary.
-Check for firewall rules, connectivity trouble, switch configurations.
+Check the firewall rules, connectivity between the nodes on that segment, and switch configurations.
 Also check the system logs for any relevant errors that may lead to a solution.
 If this is encountered in a Virtual Machine (VM) hypervisor environment such as VMWare ESX, see Troubleshooting High Availability Clusters in Virtual Environments.

 In the GUI, this condition is printed in an error message on Status > CARP.